stevearrants/style/docs/usefulresources.md

 I generally follow [Microsoft Writing Style Guide](https://docs.microsoft.com/en-us/style-guide/welcome/).![](Resources/Images/offsite-link.png) I use this for computer, interface, and software terms, unless otherwise noted.
+The online site is OK, but try and find the 4th edition of the printed guide.
 The other important resource I use are:

 -   [The Chicago Manual of Style, 16th ed.](http://www.chicagomanualofstyle.org/home.html)